olaw0002/knowledgebase/src/knowledge/staging/index.md

    - Port 22 (for ssh access)

-   - Port 80 (for http access)
+   - Port 80 (for HTTP access)

-   - Port 443 (for https access)
+   - Port 443 (for HTTPS access)

 ### Extra Files for Docker Services to Run

 1.  `.env` file

-    `.env` file is mandatory for mysql database service to run.
-Please add the following credentials variables in `.env` file.
-Then, put `.env` file in the root directory of this project.
+    `.env` file is mandatory for MySQL database service to run.
+Please add the following credentials variables in the `.env` file.
+Then, put the `.env` file in the root directory of this project.

         - `mysql_db` (database name)